 So the next time you try to tell yourself that you can’t afford to get fit, stop.
 All it takes is the willpower to slip on those running shoes and step outside.

-This guest post was written by Jamie Gibbs, the resident blogger for Confused.com, the comparison site where you can compare credit cards.
+This guest post was written by Jamie Gibbs, the resident blogger for Confused.com.
 He keeps his old heavy metal T-shirts in the hope that one day he’ll be able to fit into them again.